 Queen Margaret's ferry service continued running for eight centuries (although the boats had been upgraded several times over this period, eventually allowing for cars to be carried!).
 Even through the end of the 19th century, as trains rumbled across the Forth Bridge high above them, ferries continued shuttling passengers over the waters below.
 (For a brief time a hovercraft also carried passengers over the Forth a little further to the east.)

 In the early 20th century, as car ownership and road travel boomed, a road bridge was planned as a means of providing another means of access across the Forth.
 Early discussions were held in the 1920s and 1930s, and construction eventually began in 1958.

 When it opened in 1964, the Forth Road Bridge was the longest suspension bridge in the world, outside of the United States of America.
 At just over 2,500m in length, the dual-lane roadway with adjacent footpath is supported between two towers 156m high.

-This second bridge to Fife was opened by HRH the Queen in September 1964.
+This second bridge to Fife was opened by Queen Elizabeth II in September 1964.
 As well as improving transport links, for the first time the original Forth Bridge could be viewed from the west, giving travellers an opportunity to appreciate its length and style as it stretched between the banks of the Forth.

 At the same time, the original ferry service was discontinued, meaning pilgrims could no longer take a ferry across the Forth for the first time since the eleventh century.